MCSstrike/PrinterGuru/Doc/README.md

 ## Current Status
 As of now, the application:
 - Initializes and displays the main window with a 3D visualization area and a dockable sidebar.
+- Processes the 3D Printer OBJ model file when the user sets it to do so.
+This will run once then will not run again untill asked to do so in order to save time on program launch after the initial launch
-- Imports and renders OBJ file soon to be multiple parts for the printer simulation
+- Imports and renders the whole OBJ for the printer simulation
 - Contains a menu bar to toggle the visibility of the dock widget.
 - Includes buttons within the dock widget, but these buttons are NOT YET FUNCTIONAL.

 ## Next Steps
 Future development will focus on:
 - Implementing functionality and adding more control buttons in the dock widget.
+- Splitting the OBJ file into separate meshes in order to move each axes speartely
 - Enhancing the 3D visualization capabilities and making the first 3D printer model to simulate.
 - Integrating actual 3D printer controls and feedback.